What Is A Tailor’s Bunion?

 Joint Conditions

-Medical conditions such as Rheumatoid Arthritis that cause bone and joint pain can lead to further complications which include bunions.
-This often occurs because Rheumatoid Arthritis can cause one’s body to attack the lining of the big toe joint, causing ligamentous and joint instability.
-The symptoms of Rheumatoid Arthritis and bunions are very similar, so it can be difficult to diagnose a bunion in these patients without a proper doctor’s visit.
-If you suffer from Rheumatoid Arthritis or similar bone and joint conditions, you are at a higher risk for bunions in comparison to those without pre-existing conditions.
+Rheumatoid Arthritis and similar conditions that cause bone and joint pain can lead to additional issues like bunions.
+This occurs because Rheumatoid Arthritis can cause the body to attack the lining of the big toe joint, leading to ligament and joint instability.
+The similarities between the symptoms of Rheumatoid Arthritis and bunions can make it challenging to diagnose bunions without a proper medical examination.
+If you have Rheumatoid Arthritis or other similar conditions, you have a higher risk of developing bunions compared to those without such conditions.

-Any activity or condition that puts constant pressure or stress on your big toe joint can put you at high risk for bunions.
+Activities or conditions that consistently apply pressure or stress to the big toe joint can also increase the risk of bunions.

 Treating Tailor’s Bunions